 - Farms located in areas of Vermont with the highest TMDL phosphorous reductions

-- Farms with highest percentage of field conservation practice installation
+- Farms with high levels of conservation practice installation

 - Farms with the highest percentage of self-funded field conservation practices

 - Farms that demonstrate current and historic dedication to keeping their Nutrient Management Plan and associated records clear, legible, and up to date.

 - Farms that meet the criteria for Historically Underserved Producers

 - Farms interested in learning from FarmPREP to inform data-driven decision making and comfortable with the uncertainty and co-learning inherent to a new and innovative program.

 The Vermont Pay for Performance Program is supported by the U.S. Department of Agriculture, under Regional Conservation Partnership Program Supplemental Agreement number 2145-A-0368, 2145-A-0553, 2145-A-0551, and 2145-A-0675.
 Any opinions, findings, conclusions, or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Agriculture.
 In addition, any reference to specific brands or types of products or services does not constitute or imply an endorsement by the U.S. Department of Agriculture for those products or services.